GabrielePisciotta/NeuralNetwork/README.md

 - Utilities: rescaling, 1-of-K encoding, plot routines, read/write routines for dataset where the project has been tested on

-This project has been made as part of the course of Machine Learning @ University of Pisa. `MainCup.py` refers to a private contest whose dataset has not been disclosed.
+This project has been made as part of Machine Learning and Computational Mathematics courses at the University of Pisa.
+`MainCup.py` refers to a private contest whose dataset has not been disclosed.